azure-appdev-tsp-ncr/gbc-containers/labs/day1-labs/03-kubernetes-ui.md

 There are multiple ways of accessing Kubernetes dashboard.
 You can access through kubectl command-line interface or through the master server API.
 We'll be using kubectl, as it provides a secure connection, that doesn't expose the UI to the internet.

+Note:  If your AKS Cluster has RBAC Enabled, a cluster role binding needs to be created, follow the instructions here - https://docs.microsoft.com/en-us/azure/aks/kubernetes-dashboard

 1. Command-Line using Azure CLI & kubectl

     * Run ```az login``` to authenticate with Azure in order to use Azure CLI from your local workstation